mhl/mysociety-cvs/iso/bin/README.txt

 fastplan.cpp - C++ journey planner
-fastplan-coopt.cpp - coopeted C++ journey planner, for calling by isodaemon isodaemon.py - daemon to call C++ planner and make .iso route files generate-config - used when deploying the site populate_stations / populate_stations.py / stationlist.cpp - put stations in the database
+fastplan-coopt.cpp - coopeted C++ journey planner, for calling by isodaemon isodaemon.py - daemon to call C++ planner and make .iso route files

+populate_stations / populate_stations.py / stationlist.cpp - put stations in the database
+generate-config - used when deploying the site test-run - test script for Contours of Life

 do-westmidlands-anim - on off to make an animation